-Many groups are created to focus on a specific problem, such as depression, gender identity, social anxiety, eating disorders, or substance abuse.
+Many groups are created to focus on a specific problem, such as depression, gender identity, social anxiety, eating disorders, substance abuse, or grief & loss.
 Other groups focus more generally on improving social skills, helping people deal with a range of issues such as anger, chronic illness, loneliness, and low self-esteem.

 How Can group therapy support me?

 Regularly talking, listening, and creatively exploring issues along side others also helps you put your own problems in perspective.
 Many people experience mental health difficulties, but few speak openly about them to people they don't know well.
 Oftentimes, you may feel like you are the only one struggling — but you're not.
 It can be a relief to hear others discuss what they're going through, and realize you're not alone.

 Diversity is another important benefit of group therapy.
 People have different personalities and backgrounds, and therefore look at situations in different ways.
-By seeing how other people approach their healing journies and make positive changes, you can discover a whole range of strategies for facing your own concerns.
+By seeing how other people approach their healing journeys and make positive changes, you can discover a whole range of strategies for facing your own concerns.